General Data Protection Regulation: Controller and processor

 Data protection impact assessments (Article 35) have to be conducted when specific risks occur to the rights and freedoms of data subjects.
 Risk assessment and mitigation is required and prior approval of the data protection authorities is required for high risks.

 Article 25 requires data protection to be designed into the development of business processes for products and services.
-Privacy settings must therefore be set at a high level by default, and technical and procedural measures should be taken by the controller to make sure that the processing, throughout the whole processing lifecycle, complies with the regulation.
-Controllers should also implement mechanisms to ensure that personal data is not processed unless necessary for each specific purpose.
+Privacy settings must therefore be set at a high level by default, and technical and procedural measures shall be taken by the controller to make sure that the processing, throughout the whole processing lifecycle, complies with the regulation.
+Controllers shall also implement mechanisms to ensure that personal data is not processed unless necessary for each specific purpose.
 This is known as data minimisation.

 A report by the European Union Agency for Network and Information Security elaborates on what needs to be done to achieve privacy and data protection by default.
 It specifies that encryption and decryption operations must be carried out locally, not by remote service, because both keys and data must remain in the power of the data owner if any privacy is to be achieved.
 The report specifies that outsourced data storage on remote clouds is practical and relatively safe if only the data owner, not the cloud service, holds the decryption keys.

 Pseudonymisation

 According to the GDPR, pseudonymisation is a required process for stored data that transforms personal data in such a way that the resulting data cannot be attributed to a specific data subject without the use of additional information (as an alternative to the other option of complete data anonymisation).
 An example is encryption, which renders the original data unintelligible in a process that cannot be reversed without access to the correct decryption key.
 The GDPR requires for the additional information (such as the decryption key) to be kept separately from the pseudonymised data.

 Another example of pseudonymisation is tokenisation, which is a non-mathematical approach to protecting data at rest that replaces sensitive data with non-sensitive substitutes, referred to as tokens.
 While the tokens have no extrinsic or exploitable meaning or value, they allow for specific data to be fully or partially visible for processing and analytics while sensitive information is kept hidden.
 Tokenisation does not alter the type or length of data, which means it can be processed by legacy systems such as databases that may be sensitive to data length and type.
-This also requires much fewer computational resources to process and less storage space in databases than traditionally-encrypted data.
+This also requires much fewer computational resources to process and less storage space in databases than traditionally encrypted data.

 Pseudonymisation is a privacy-enhancing technology and is recommended to reduce the risks to the concerned data subjects and also to help controllers and processors to meet their data protection obligations (Recital 28).

 Records of processing activities

-According to Article 30, records of processing activities have to be maintained by each organisation matching one of following criteria:
+According to Article 30 records of processing activities have to be maintained by each organisation matching one of following criteria: